 Build quality and productivity performance are what separates the Acer Aspire 5 A515-54-51DJ from some other budget laptop alternatives.
-The display sets it a bit back, though, with dimness and a lack of contrast that makes using it outdoors less pleasant that it would be otherwise.

 If you’re shopping for a laptop and your budget is around $500, you’re going to do with a compromise or two.
 There’s no other way around that fact, at least for now.

 However, Acer is offering the Aspire 5 (A515-54-51DJ), one of the company’s latest budget offerings.
 It comes with a 15.6-inch non-touch 1080p display, an 8th Gen Intel Core i5-8265U processor, 8GB of DDR4 RAM and a 256GB solid-state drive.